Hornswaggler/visiophone-cs-funcapp/README.md

    - $sampleDataPath: path to the sample data set

 The sample data set can be found in the following repository: https://github.com/Hornswaggler/visiophone-test-data

+Commands:

+delete
+   Deletes all data in the database and blob containers create
+   Creates database collections and blob containers seed inserts seed data from referenced directory

+reset
+   Runs all of the above commands